 Story & Characters

-Then there are the beauties, who often lack the beauty and charm they insist they possess.
-Yuri, Eriru, and others are among Gaito's cast of all-female lackies who are evolutionized fish.
-Each of them has a special power and often call on the help of evil marine beings.
-However, a mysterious woman shrouded by a veil is seemingly the only female Gaito actually pays any mind to.
-Gaito's current goal is the destruction of all seven kingdoms, many of which he has demolished, and the capture of all the mermaid princesses and their pearls.
+Then among the brood of villains there are the Beauties, Gaito's female cast of hopeless minions.
+Yuri, Eriru, and others are among Gaito's evolutionized fish, each one in love with the dark master.
+Each Beauty has a unique power, often calling on the help of malevolent sea life, or by inducing them.
+One in particular of Gaito's hoard, however, lacks explanation: a mysterious woman shrouded by a veil, the only one in his league that Gaito pays any mind to.
+Gaito's strategy and fondest hope, you ask?
+The destruction of all seven kingdoms, and the capture of all the mermaid princesses and their pearls.

-Mermaid Melody is complete with pretty little transformations as well!
-Armed with microphones and their voices, reciting "Pichi Pichi Live Start" before their amazing song-attacks (Legend of Mermaid, most notably), the mermaids hold a performance to silence their enemies.
-Their decent voices blister the ears of the underwater villians!
-Although, I have to say the villians in Mermaid Melody are signifigantly different than I would expect of a typical anime; morover, they are not evil scientists, or dying out alien races.
-The villians are very creative and unique, trying to capture the mermaids for their handsome master Gaito, not because they have to.
-All they really want is Gaito's heart.
+Mermaid Melody is, of course, complete with pretty little transformations and frilly, frilly dresses!
+Poised with their magical microphones and their voices — reciting "Pichi Pichi Live Start" before each battle, every single time — the mermaids hold a performance to silence their enemies and vanquish all evil, namely with a catchy little tune called "Legend of Mermaid".
+Their decent voices blister the ears of the underwater villians, saving the day (admittedly as effective as the sailor scouts throwing tiaras at their foe)!
+To be fair, I have to say the villians in MMPPP are signifigantly more fun than I would expect of a typical Magical Girl anime; they are not evil scientists, aliens, spurned queens or what have you.
+The villians are creative and funny and, at times, beckon sympathy.
+They attempt to capture the mermaids for their handsome master Gaito, not because they have to; they want to.
+All they really ask for is Gaito's heart, and even Gaito isn't as simple as conquering the sea.

-And then there is Kaito.
-Brash, sarcastic, charismatic Kaito.
-As Luchia still dreams of Kaito, he is off in his own world dreaming of the mermaid who saved him and has re-appeared again.
-And, of course, he has not made the connection between human Luchia and mermaid Luchia, while struggling with feelings for both.
+Then there is the boy: Brash, sarcastic, charismatic Kaito.
+As Luchia meanwhile daydreams of Kaito and his utter hotness, Kaito is off in his own little world remembering the mermaid who'd rescued him and, recently, reappeared.
+He has not made the connection between human Luchia and mermaid Luchia, but struggles with feelings for them both.

 Art

-The only thing I can make of the animation is that it is "absolutely cute" and fits well within it's genre and story.
+The only thing I can make of the animation is that it is "absolutely cute" and fits nicely with the source material.

 Sound

-However, other than Caren, the singing voices of the other six are a delight to listen to.
-While they are unlikely to put anyone in awe, one will feel all bubbly inside - possibly.
-The OST is also very enjoyable.
-The most noteable songs of Pitch and Pure are: Legend of Mermaid, KODOU, Splash Dream (Luchia image song), Daiji na Takarabako, Mother Symphony, Ever Blue (Hanon image song), Mizuiro no Senritsu ("), Koi Wa Nandarou, Star Jewel (Lina image song), and Piece of Love (").
+The most noteable songs are: Legend of Mermaid, KODOU, Splash Dream (Luchia image song), Daiji na Takarabako, Mother Symphony, Ever Blue (Hanon image song), Mizuiro no Senritsu ("), Koi Wa Nandarou, Star Jewel (Lina image song), and Piece of Love (").

 Presentation